qaz670756/MMCD/README.md

-# Multimodal Change Detection Repository
+# Change Detection beyond 2D with Multimodal Data

 This repository contains the code and resources for multimodal change detection, a technique for detecting changes between different data modalities, such as satellite images and digital surface models (DSMs).